HannaBerggren/CLOUDBERRIES/README.md

 ## Acknowledgements

 The site was completed as a Portfolio 1 Project piece for the Full Stack Software Developer (e-Commerce) Diploma at the Code Institute.
-I would like to thank my mentor Precious Ijege, the Slack community, and all at the Code Institute for their help and support.
+I would like to thank my mentor Precious Ijege, Slack community, and all at the Code Institute for their help and support.

 Hanna Berggren 2022.